-There are those of us who have a comfortable house, but we don’t feel that we are home.
-We don’t want for anything, and yet we don’t feel home.
+There are those of us who have a comfortable house, but we don’t feel that we are at home.
+We don’t want for anything, and yet we don’t feel at home.
 All of us are looking for our solid ground, our true home.
 The earth is our true home and it is always there, beneath us and around us.
 Breathe, take a mindful step, and arrive.
 We are already at home.

 Uniting Body and Mind